Giuseppe Giusti: Satire

 Giusti became known for witty satires written during the period of the Italian Risorgimento.
-His commentary during the early years of Italy’s nationalistic movement against Austrian rule outlived their political period, and are enjoyed for their Tuscan lively style and preservation of the classic Tuscan tongue.
+His commentary during the early years of Italy’s nationalistic movement against Austrian rule outlived their political period, and is enjoyed for its lively Tuscan style and preservation of the classic Tuscan tongue.

-His satires defended Italy or lamented the social conditions from its political state.
+His satires defended Italy or lamented the social conditions of its political state.

 At first, Giusti’s satirical poems were circulated from hand to hand only in manuscript form.
 To circumvent political repercussions, the first collections had to be printed outside Italy, without the author’s name.
 His first notable satire, written in 1833, was La guigliottina a vapore (“The Steam Guillotine”).
 The satire announced that the Chinese had invented a steam guillotine, making the decapitation of dictators much more efficient.

 Poetry

 Giusti's early compositions were distributed among people in manuscript form.
 He called them his "scherzi" ("jokes," or "light, playful verse"), and they were short lyrics of varied themes, some about love, others political or social commentaries.
 These early verses, a literary style obviously influenced by Petrarch, were finally published with his agreement in 1844, in Leghorn.
-In university texts of 1874. the poetry of Giusti was described as "nothing extreme, nothing exaggerated, nothing forcefully lyrical or impudently vulgar."
+In university texts of 1874, the poetry of Giusti was described as "nothing extreme, nothing exaggerated, nothing forcefully lyrical or impudently vulgar."

 Giusti's poetic style eventually departed from what had been a Tuscan tradition of jocose, playful verse.
 He developed his own voice and style of an elaborate simplicity, with themes of aspiration to a life that shuns social niceties and untruth.
-Poetically, it aspires to wisdom, honesty, frankness, and to clarity.
+Poetically, it aspires to wisdom, honesty, frankness, and clarity.
 His work held literary romanticism in contempt.

-The poetry of Giusti, under a light trivial aspect, has a lofty civilizing significance.
-The type of his satire is entirely original, and it had also the great merit of appearing at the right moment, of wounding judiciously, of sustaining the part of the comedy that "castigat ridendo mores."
-Hence his verse, apparently jovial, was received by the scholars and politicians of Italy in all seriousness.
+The poetry of Giusti has a lofty civilizing significance.
+The type of his satire is entirely original, appeared at the right moment, and wounded judiciously, sustaining the part of the comedy that "castigat ridendo mores."
+Hence, his verse, apparently jovial, was received by the scholars and politicians of Italy in all seriousness.
 Alexander Manzoni in some of his letters showed a hearty admiration of the genius of Giusti; and the weak Austrian and Bourbon governments regarded them as of the gravest importance.

 English translations

-A selection of Giuseppe Giusti's poetic works were translated by William Dean Howells in Modern Italian Poets (1887).
+A selection of Giuseppe Giusti's poetic works was translated by William Dean Howells in Modern Italian Poets (1887).
 Other parts were translated by Theodosia Trollope.